5 places to visit in December

 (CNN) — Many of us who travel in December associate it with family visits centered around Christmas, Hanukkah and other observances.
 But there's a whole other world of December travel out there.
-This can be good month for taking a vacation, whether it's holiday-themed or not.
+This can be a good month for taking a vacation, whether it's holiday-themed or not.
 Your destinations might embrace the short days and coming winter weather (in the Northern Hemisphere), or you may seek out warmer climes and lots of sunlight.

 December can be a time of travel bargains and light crowds -- depending very much on when you go.